 There is no offering taken during worship, but you may tithe and give to God’s work at our church in boxes at the side and back of the sanctuary before or after each service.

 As well, we sing without instruments as the Old Testament temple system has been replaced, and we sing now with the instruments of our hearts in the Spirit as Christ’s spiritual temple (Ephesians 5:19).
 This message here is not a theological explanation of our worship practice, but is simply shared so that you know what to expect when you visit us.
-See our articles and media resources page for theological presentations of acapella psalmody, the Regulative Principle related to purity of worship, and other important topics.
-For a quick explanation, watch this brief video: Purity of Worship by Pastor Jeff Stivason (produced by PECA’s Pastor Grant Van Leuven during his internship at Grace RPC in Gibsonia, PA).
+Please go to our “Duty and Practices Page” and scroll down to the section, “Purity of Worship” for theological presentations of acapella (no instruments) and exclusive psalmody, the Regulative Principle related to purity of worship, and other important topics.
+For a quick explanation, watch this brief video: Purity of Worship by Pastor Jeff Stivason (produced by PRPC’s Pastor Grant Van Leuven during his internship at Grace RPC in Gibsonia, PA).

 We do highlight here that this practice has been the worship practice of the Church from Biblical times through most of its history, recovered by the Reformers and Puritans, and only recently has changed in many churches along with the times.
 Purity of worship as God wants it is simply right and refreshing for His saints.
 It all stems from the first of the 5 Solas: “Sola Scriptura” understood now in the New Testament dispensation of God’s covenant people.

 We Use the King James Bible

 We use the King James (or authorized) version of the Bible in public worship, Sabbath class, and group study and encourage you to use our pew Bibles if you do not have a KJV to most easily follow along with the reading, preaching, and teaching.
 To learn why we use the KJV, click here.

 Covenant Family Worship at Puritan Reformed Presbyterian Church